Licensing Guides

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing and working in tight spaces.
+On-the-Job Experience: While on the job you will need to have good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Utah HVAC Licensing Exam Details
+Utah HVAC Mechanical Licensing Exam Details

 HVAC Specific Requirements: EPA Certification

 Most training programs can direct you to how and where to get that certification, or your employer will require you to get it before handling refrigerant.
 You can also go to EPA.gov and key in 608 Certification in the search bar to find out which institutions in your state offer certification programs.
+All apprenticeships will include this preparation and testing.

 Take Certification Exam: You must acquire your EPA Certification from an approved organization.
 A list of these organizations can be found on the EPA’s website.
-There are four types of EPA Certifications for Refrigerant.
+There are four types of EPA Certifications for Refrigerants.
 They allow for different levels of certification for different scopes of work.

-• Type I – for servicing small appliances containing5 pounds of refrigerant or less.
+• Type I – for servicing small appliances containing five pounds of refrigerant or less.

-• Type II – for servicing high-pressure units that contain 5 pounds or more of refrigerant (including most small commercial and residential systems).
+• Type II – for servicing high-pressure units that contain five pounds or more of refrigerant (including most small commercial and residential systems).

 • Type III – for servicing or disposing of low-pressure appliances.